 Quick dry microfiber travel towel: Wise Owl Outfitters Camping Travel Towel (click for price)

 Insulated water bottle: Hydro Flask Vacuum Insulated Water Bottle (click for price)

 You’ll also want to bring a lot of water to rinse yourself off in if you plan on swimming.
 The salt crusts to your body and it’ll be a miserable drive home if you don’t rinse off.

 If you’re interested in photography and/or videography this is the gear we can’t live without:

 To see our complete camera gear read this post here.

-BEST TIME TO VISIT THE SPIRAL JETTY AT THE PINK SALT LAKE UTAH
+BEST TIME TO VISIT THE SPIRAL JETTY UTAH

 For the most incredible light show and reflections, you’ll want to go at golden hour up until sunset.
 The water was a deep magenta colour and the fairy floss skies reflected on the still water.
 When it reached sunset the fiery sky exploded both above and below the horizon for even more epic views and photos.